github/gh-actions-importer/README.md

   travis-ci     An audit will output a list of data used in a Travis CI instance.
 ```

-You can find detailed information about running an audit with Valet in the documentation that is accessible once you are enrolled in the private preview.
+You can find detailed information about running an audit with Valet in the documentation that is available once you are granted access.

 #### Forecast